 Stunned by the poverty and physical suffering of the people there, particularly the children, he vowed to bring their needs to the attention of others.
-A year later, he launched World Vision.
-While operations have existed in South Korea since the beginning of the organization, efforts in North Korea began in 1995 in response to the government’s request for humanitarian assistance.
+In 1950, he launched World Vision.
+While operations have existed in South Korea since the organization was established, our work in North Korea began in 1994 in response to the government’s request for humanitarian assistance.

 Over the course of the next two years, World Vision provided $5.5 million worth of food, medicines, and clothing to children and families.
 Since then, World Vision has expanded its assistance to include recovery of agriculture and health systems.

 Learn more about how World Vision is working in Democratic People’s Republic of Korea communities.